lucia-gil/tinkuy-connectivity-audit/README.md

 Submitted to the **2026 IEEE ComSoc "Communications Technology Changing the World" Student Competition**.

-> TINKUY (Quechua: "encounter" / "meeting point") audits the *real* quality of internet service delivered to rural schools — not just whether a link is nominally "up" — and preserves evidence of degradation even when the connection itself fails.
+> TINKUY (Quechua: "encounter" / "meeting point") audits the *real* quality of internet service delivered to rural schools — not just whether a link is nominally "up", and preserves evidence of degradation even when the connection itself fails.

 ## The problem: "Ghost Internet"